thirteen23/T23Kit-Colour/README.md

 **Note: Please see [UIColor+T23ColourSpaces.h](https://github.com/thirteen23/T23Kit-Colour/blob/master/T23Kit-Colour/UIColor%2BT23ColourSpaces.h) for the format of values that are returned.**

+*( <sup>1</sup> The default currently uses the sRGB working matrices for converting to/from XYZ space.
+Please see rgb_working_matrices in [colourspaces.c](https://github.com/thirteen23/T23Kit-Colour/blob/master/T23Kit-Colour/colourspaces.c) for more detail)*
 ###Neighbourhood Colour Generations
 Below are the currently supported neighbourhood generations
 *   Triadic